openshift-pipelines/pipelines-as-code/README.md

 #### Remote Task support

-`Pipelines asCode` support fetching remote tasks from remote location via  annotation on PipelineRun.
+`Pipelines as Code` support fetching remote tasks from remote location via  annotation on PipelineRun.

 If the resolver sees a PipelineRun referencing a remote task via its name in a  Pipeline or a PipelineSpec it will automatically inlines it.